JustAGhosT/home-lab-setup/README.md

-# Azure HomeLab VPN Setup
+# Azure HomeLab Setup

-This repository contains scripts and documentation for setting up and managing an Azure virtual network with VPN connectivity for a home lab environment.
+This repository contains scripts and documentation for setting up and managing a comprehensive Azure home lab environment with networking, web hosting, and DNS management capabilities.

 ## Overview

-This HomeLab environment is designed to provide a comprehensive learning and testing platform for Azure services, with a focus on networking and secure remote connectivity.
+This HomeLab environment is designed to provide a comprehensive learning and testing platform for Azure services, with capabilities for networking, web hosting, and DNS management.
 The setup includes:

 - Azure Virtual Network with multiple subnets
 - Azure VPN Gateway for secure remote access
 - Azure NAT Gateway for outbound internet connectivity
+- Website deployment and hosting capabilities
+- DNS zone management for custom domains
 - PowerShell module for managing the entire environment
 - Certificate management for secure authentication
 - Modular deployment scripts for easy customization